Link color checker

 What does link versus text difference mean?

-Link versus text difference is the contrast ratio between the link color and the surrounding body text color.
+Link versus text difference is the contrast ratio between the default link color and the surrounding body text color.
 It helps show whether the link stands apart from nearby copy.

 Do links need an underline?